Generating Framing in Home Designer Pro

 For more information on modifying wall types, please see the appropriate resource located in the Related Articles section below.

-6. Expand the Doors default category, Edit each of the Door tools, and access the Framing panel to modify the associated properties.
+6. Expand the Doors default category, Edit each of the Door tools, and access the Framing and Rough Opening panels to modify the associated properties.
 Perform the same procedure for the Window defaults.

 7. Once all desired changes have been made to the defaults, click Done.